Counter Petition for Divorce

 Divorce Papers > Divorce Petition > Counter Petition for Divorce

-Concept of Counter Petition for Divorce
+More about Counter Petition for Divorce

-• A general denial: This implies the following
+• Denying: This implies the following:

-• The claims of both the parties are permitted to be heard by the court
+• The claims are permitted to be heard by the judge

 Terminology for Counter Petition for Divorce